 Project summary

-Kaawanui Solar is a proposed 43 MW photovoltaic array paired with 4 hours of battery storage capacity [172 MWh Battery Energy Storage System (BESS)].
+The Kaawanui solar project is a proposed 43 MW photovoltaic array paired with 4 hours of battery storage capacity [172 MWh Battery Energy Storage System (BESS)].
 The proposed Project is located on land managed by Gay & Robinson, Inc. in Makaweli.
 The Project will be developed and operated by AES Hawaiʻi.
 It will deliver power at a low, fixed price to Kauaʻi Island Utility Cooperative’s (KIUC) island-wide electrical grid over a 25-year contract term.
 The Project will include the design and construction of a switchyard, the “Kaawanui Substation,” which will allow the Project to connect to KIUC’s electrical grid.
 The Project is anticipated to enter commercial operation in 2028.

-• Preliminary Project Study Area: The Project will be sited within an approximate 269-acre Preliminary Project Study Area.
+- Preliminary Project Study Area: The Project will be sited within an approximate 269-acre Preliminary Project Study Area.
 The Project Area, which houses the Project infrastructure, will be a smaller subset of the Preliminary Study Area.

 Kauaʻi’s 100% clean energy future